solliancenet/crypto-workshop/04_Polygon.md

 1. Follow the instructions.
 When prompted to install truffle, you can use bash from within GitPod.
 To do so follow these steps:

-   1. In the terminal area (bottom quarter of the GitPod UI), select the bash item.
+   1. In the terminal area (bottom quarter of the GitPod UI), select the bash item (if you do not have the `bash` window, select **+->Bash**).

         ![Graphical user interface, text Description automatically generated](./images/media/image69.png)

-   1. Next copy and paste the following command to install truffle using npm:
+   2. Next copy and paste the following command to install truffle using npm:

         ```javascript
         npm install -g truffle